 - Horse (Sprint)

 Perhaps one of the sports that many wouldn’t expect to be included in a list of virtual ones offered by bookmakers, basketball is a popular one because of its fast and frenetic nature.
 Some bookies will even offer punters the choice between American and European leagues, even though the teams are mostly just made up because of licensing reasons.

-If you're particularly keen to bet on a virtual sport that has realistic graphics then basketball is definitely one of the ones that you should check out.
+If you’re particularly keen to bet on a virtual sport that has realistic graphics then basketball is definitely one of the ones that you could check out.
 The players fling the ball to each other at high speeds, stopping to take a shot at the basket when appropriate and even managing rim shots and body checks.

 When it comes to the markets that you can bet on, you’ll usually be offered at least a selection of the following:

 - Handicap – Match